 June brings the town’s celebrations for its patron saint – one of the most beloved in history – whose feast day is June 13.
 The festivities begin nine days in advance, with fireworks at dawn, religious processions, and a special mass each day.
 In the evenings, people crowd the plaza for music, carnival rides, fireworks and antojitos, or traditional snacks.

-San Antonio Tlayacapan: the best shopping in Lake Chapala
+Shopping in San Antonio Tlayacapan: the best in Lake Chapala

 On the carretera – the highway that links Chapala with Jocotepec – Seven Eleven vies with furniture stores, handicraft shops and the ever popular Super Lake, a small grocery that stocks familiar foods and specialties from North of the Border.
 A wide variety of wine and spirits can be found at the liquor store next door where an expert tabacalero from Veracruz rolls Cuban cigars by hand, also for sale.
 Tony’s Meats offers fine beef and pork, cut to order.
 In the same shopping complex, Tony’s popular restaurant specializes in – what else?
 Steaks.
 People drive from all along the lakeshore to shop here.